yamil-5/school/README.md

 # school

-Just the programs and code that I've used throughout school.
+Just the programs and code that I've used throughout school, mainly just used so I can learn git.